alexandre-dacaf/cliware/docs/backlog.md

     - [ ] 3.1.5 - Make auto-doc and auto-help required

 - [ ] **User Story 3.2 - As a user, have autocomplete on commands and default command options**
+    - [ ] 3.2.1 - Implement variable to keep track of available commands on CommandInput
+    - [ ] 3.2.2 - Change CommandInput to use the autocomplete logic
+    - [ ] 3.3.3 - Implement command history to go back to previous used commands (with history limit parametrized)

+- [ ] **User Story 3.3 - As a dev, have terminal and global parameters that can be accessed by actionFunction**
+    - [ ] 3.3.1 - Find a way for actionFunctions to read and update app and terminal state

 ## Epic 4: Outputs